-I recently talked on the 3 Big Whys to consider in your job search and hiring strategies for you and your business.
+I recently discussed the 3 Big Whys to consider in your job search and hiring strategies for you and your business.

-The list of items that I can talk about seems to keep on growing each year.
+The list of items that I can talk about keeps on growing each year.

-Today, I would like to highlight 3 more questions that have been asked of me by candidates when hiring for companies and Sue recently in her candidate support program the mexec jobstrategy™ program.
+Today, I would like to highlight three more questions that have been asked of me by candidates when hiring for companies and Sue recently in her candidate support program, the mexec jobstrategy™ program.

 What are Why are the following important?

 When I first started in recruitment in 1998, I used to receive CVs by FAX or snail mail with a queen’s stamp after we had advertised in the Saturday newspapers.
 The newspapers were the only way to advertise back then or networking.

 I would physically spend hours sorting CVs into the ‘yes’, ‘no’, and ‘maybe’ piles for the role or a ‘yes to keep’ for future roles.

 We would open each letter from every applicant and then type a letter of reply to everyone.
 Our human eyes would review every CV that applied.
 Then, physically file the CV into many filing cabinets.
 I am talking about multiple cabinets of filing cabinets.
 There was no internet then, and no admin support either.